Curriculum and Curriculum Map - Key Stage One

 - In Year 2 the children revisit Phase 5, then complete Phase 6 with a focus on spelling and grammar

-We aim to foster a love of books and reading and aim for children to leave us as fluent readers and with a lifelong love of books.
+We treat reading as a highly valued life skill and aim to foster a love of books and passion for reading; our aim is for children to leave us as fluent readers and with a lifelong love of books.

 We recognise that children who can read confidently and proficiently will enjoy reading and this will help their learning in all of the other areas of the curriculum as well as give them pleasure and enjoyment.

 Reading at Southbourne Infant School begins with phonics in the Early Years, continuing throughout Key Stage One.
-Our core reading books are Oxford Reading Tree, a range of Pearson books and many others, including a wide range of 'Real' books.
-Children are also given the opportunity to borrow a book from our school library.
+Our books include a range of Oxford Reading Tree, Pearson books, and many others, including a wide range of 'Real' books.
+Children regularly bring home a reading book and are also given the opportunity to borrow a story or non-fiction book from our school library.